cockpit-project/cockpit/test/README.md

                      "firefox"
                   "chromium" is the default.

+    TEST_SHOW_BROWSER  Set to run browser interactively.
+When not specified, browser is run in headless mode.

 In addition, you can also set the `cockpit.bots.images-data-dir` variable with `git config` to the location to store the (unprepared) virtual machine images.
 This takes precedence over `TEST_DATA`.
 For example: